rsm0128/wp-codeable-feedback-plugin/readme.txt

 == Description ==

-You can use shortcode [codeable-feedbackform] to add a submit form.
+You can use shortcode [codeable_feedbackform] to add a submit form.
-And shortcode [codeable-feedbacklist] is to show the submitted feedback list.
+And shortcode [codeable_feedbacklist] is to show the submitted feedback list.

 = 2020-10-20 - v1.0 =
 Initial Release